hashicorp/vault-service-broker/README.md

 export BROKER_URL=$(cf app vault-broker | grep -E -w 'urls:|routes:' | awk '{print $2}')
 ```

-NOTE: Different version of Cloud Foundry display this information differently.
+NOTE: Different versions of Cloud Foundry display this information differently.
 If
 the result of the pipeline above is empty, try running `cf app vault-broker` and
 look at the output.
 It is possible that the key has changed again and you'll
 need to grep for that instead of `urls:` or `routes:`.